 "I would like to see a new face, a new party, and new politics," says 28-year-old shop worker Jean Baptiste, heading to lunch on a sunny day.
 "I don't want Hollande.
 I don't want Sarkozy.
 I'm hoping someone will magically appear."

-is also voiced by middle-aged voters like Chantal, who declined to give her last name.
+The disenchantment in France is also voiced by middle-aged voters like Chantal, who declined to give her last name.
 "We don't know who to vote for," she says.
 "The left has not kept its promises, and we're pretty much sick of the right."

 Founded in Spain last year Podemos -"We Can" in English - already has a presence in several French cities, including Paris, where it counts a few hundred members, according to lawyer Gonzalez.
 It is seeking legal status as an association here, mostly to get expatriate Spaniards involved in the political process.
 The Greek anti-austerity party Syriza also has a branch in France.